neomatrix369/SalarySlipKata/README.md

          ---------------------+-------------+-------------+------------+------------+-------------+-------------+-----------+------------+---------------

          * - past a Gross Salary of £100,000.00, personal allowance rules change - for every extra £2 earned, the personal allowance reduces by £1.
          Past a salary of £122,000.00, no personal allowance is applicable.
-And this adjusted excess is taxed at the Higher rate tax.
+And this excess is taxed at the Higher rate tax.

 - Resources
     - [Sample Salary Slip](http://1.bp.blogspot.com/-lJXMuMQCGtE/Udm8dlTIeSI/AAAAAAAAA1Q/jLxBZndJTAA/s1600/Pay+Slip+Format.JPG)